Particle receiver: Obstructed-flow receiver

 Idea of obstructing the flow of particles while retaining the concept of direct heating is motivated by the fact that by slowing down the flow of particles, it is possible to increase thermal efficiency of the receiver by increasing the opacity of the particle curtain and reduce their loss through the aperture.
-Early tests of this concept were carried out at Sandia during the 1980s, but no analytical nor experimental studies were published until 2010s.
+Early tests of this concept were carried out at Sandia during the 1980s, but no analytical nor experimental studies were published until the 2010s.
 Experiments carried out at Sandia in 2015 using chevron-shaped porous structures managed to improve heating of the particles and reduce their loss through the receiver aperture.
 However, there were problems related to the direct exposure of the stainless steel 316, used for constructing these porous structures, to concentrated solar radiation, and its wear due to particle flow over it.
 Another design proposes to use a spiral ramp over which particles flow due to the combined effect of the gravitational force and mechanically induced vibrations.
 Tests showed that it is possible to reach particle temperature of 650 °C and thermal efficiency of around 60%.
 However, this design requires beam-down optics that would result in additional optical losses, and significant particle flow could be difficult to obtain using the proposed design.